Romumrn/martini_AI/README.md

 python run_ProtT5.py SQUENCE
 ```

-# or run it google collab
+# Or run it google collab

 ....
 ...